mcullan/pg-flask/README.md

 ### Default endpoint
 This endpoint corresponds to our home page.
 It will query the database for the current number of votes for the images we're voting on:
   - My cat, Pita, dressed as a donut.
-  - My girlfriend's cat, Fruit Gummi, dressed as a donut.
+  - My girlfriend's cat, Mia, dressed as a donut.

 Then, it uses the results of these queries to populate `index.html`.
 * If you look at `templates/index.html`, you will see things syntax that looks like `{{pita_votes}}` among the typical HTML.
 These are handled by Flask and Jinja2.
 When we write something like